drpaneas/panosgeorgiadis_blog/content/post/kubernetes_kubevirt_leap15.md

 To sum up, this is just a project in a **very early stage**.
 The virtual-machines are running in **emulation mode**, which makes them **horribly slow**.
-This is more like of a proof of concept that Kubernetes can be a cluster manager for both kind of
+However, performance drop is affected by a regression due to refactoring -- but they will soon [fix](https://t.co/qGiviRL5I9) it, so stay tuned!

-deployments: VMs and Containers.
-In the end of it, I hope you guys liked that project and go over [KubeVirt](https://github.com/kubevirt/kubevirt) GitHub page and *click at Star* to support the devs.
+In the end of it, I hope you
+guys liked that project and go over [KubeVirt](https://github.com/kubevirt/kubevirt) GitHub page and *click at Star* to support the devs.